 Do smoking cessation drugs cause high blood pressure?

-At this time, it’s unclear whether smoking also increases your risk of hypertension.
+Smoking causes a temporary rise in blood pressure for 15 to 20 minutes.
+However, it’s unclear whether smoking also increases your risk of hypertension.
 But smoking does increase the risk of many other health conditions, including heart conditions.

 If you already have hypertension, quitting smoking can help you manage your blood pressure better.
 You may see an increase in blood pressure in the short term due to some of the side effects of quitting smoking.
 But the long-term benefits of quitting are clear.